 Now that you’ve created your business goals, it’s time to shift your attention to monitoring your progress and defining your deadlines.

 In addition to setting SMART goals, you should establish clear dates and milestones by which you want to achieve your goals.
-And to ensure you’re on track, you need to identify the Key Performance Indicators (KPIs) you will use to track the success of your goals.
-Metrics are an excellent way to measure progress over time and understand what is working in your business and why.
-When it comes to KPIs and businesses, there is not a one-size-fits-all solution.
+To ensure you’re on track, you need to identify the Key Performance Indicators (KPIs) you will use to track the success of your goals.
+Metrics are an excellent way to measure progress and understand what works in your business and why.
+When it comes to KPIs and businesses, there is no one-size-fits-all solution.
 Each business is unique in its goals and should use its business plan as a starting point to determine KPIs.

 Let’s say you have a goal of reaching $100,000 in revenue in the next year.
-Conduct a brief “sniff test” to see if this is an attainable goal.
+Conduct a brief “sniff test” to determine whether this goal is attainable.
 Did you only make $10,000 last year?
 It might not be attainable to set this new KPI, and you could be setting yourself up for failure.
 Instead, consider establishing more attainable KPIs based on previous business performance that aligns with your personal goals and vision.
-Once you have your KPIs set, they act as a source of motivation to help you meet your larger business goals.
+Once you set your KPIs, they act as a source of motivation to help you meet your larger business goals.